-The District successfully secured \$1,518,000 of state and federal funding for the new recycled water plant.
-Staff will seek additional grant funding opportunities such as funding to replace or upgrade our cogeneration engine to minimize the financial impact of District projects on rate payers.
+The District has successfully secured federal and state grant funding for projects since 2005 and will continue to do so for future projects.
 District staff will attend training that will provide them with the necessary tools to secure grant funds.
 This training will enable staff to obtain additional grant funding.
-In 2014, the District applied for but did not receive grant funding to expand the recycled water treatment facility capacity.